Nathanwoodburn/handypedia/home.md

 - Private.
 When used with care Handshake can support strong privacy.
 - Censorship-resistant.
 Nobody is able to block or seize a name on Handshake.
 - Online and available 24 hours a day, 365 days per year.

+## Handypedia
+Handypedia is a community ran wiki for Handshake.
+You can [login with your Handshake domain](/login) to update this wiki.
+Please report any issues with Handypedia to [Nathan.Woodburn/](https://nathan.woodburn.au)

+Handypedia collects basic analytics which can be accessed by anyone [here](https://umami.woodburn.au/share/l3nMbcAlMWLIZ1cC/Handypedia)